-If you don't have an EU Residence Certificate (green card), you must first provide the administration proof of residency and apply for the residency status (similar to the former EU Resident Certificate application process) at the designated Immigration Office of your region.
+If you don't have an EU Residence Certificate (green card), the first step is to submit the documentation that shows that you have been legally resident since before 2021and apply for residency (similar to the former EU Resident Certificate application process) at the designated Immigration Office of your region.

-To arrange an appointment in your province, you will have to arrange an appointment here.
-Choose the province you live in and after choose the option Trámite para la documentación de ciudadanos del Reino Unido (Brexit) -Trámites Oficinas Extranjería tab -.
-If this option does not appear in your province, choose the "Solicitud de Autorizaciones" option instead.
-Then, follow the further instructions.
+You need to make an appointment in advance (cita previa), in your province, which is done online.
+Here is the link to make your appointment.
+Select the province where you live, then select the option Trámite para la documentación de ciudadanos del Reino Unido (Brexit) -Trámites Oficinas Extranjería tab -.
+If this option is not available, select "Solicitud de Autorizaciones" option instead.
+Then, follow the instructions.
 (If you do not have any of the above options, you may need to contact your local extranjeria office directly to organise an appointment.)

-If you have a Digital Certificate, the documents can be presented online through the sede electrónica via this link.
-To learn how to obtain a digital certificate, visit our guide.
-To see a step by step guide to uploading your documents online click here.
+If you have a Digital Certificate, you can upload your documents through the sede electrónica via this link.
+To find out how to obtain a digital certificate, see our guide.
+To view a step by step guide to uploading your documents online click here.

 The documents you will have to present for the first step are as follows (for more information, you can also refer to our Routes to Residency guides:

 Passport (copy of all pages).